-The Keys are connected to mainland Florida by U.S. 1, a 130-mile-long highway running in an arc SW from Miami-Dade County to Key West.
+The Keys are connected to mainland Florida by U.S. 1, a 126-mile-long highway running in an arc SW from Miami-Dade County to Key West.
+The "stretch" ends at Mile Marker 126.75.

 Normally the winds prevail out of the southeast at an average of 15 mph.
 Due to the narrowness of this section of Monroe County, this would allow airborne chemicals to move very quickly over the area.